Frequently Asked Questions

 How many cards can it hold?
 This design is ideal for holding a combination of business cards and/or credit cards.
-Each of the two slots can comfortable hold 10-15 business cards or 4-6 credit cards comfortably.
+Each of the two slots can comfortable hold 10-12 business cards or 4-6 credit cards comfortably.
 This wallet will break in and form to your cards nicely within a week or so.
-Much like the money clip wallet above, the key is to keep a reasonably consistent number of cards in each slot over time.
+Much like the money clip wallet above, the leather will break-in and stretch to accommodate the maximum that you carry so the key is to keep a reasonably consistent number of cards in each slot over time.

 What about holding cash?
 As this is primarily a card wallet, the only way to hold cash is to fold into thirds.
-Many card wallet users will have an "emergency" bill or two hidden behind their cards.
-This works very well and is invisible at a glance.
+Many card wallet users will have an "emergency" bill or two hidden behind their cards just in case.

 Do you offer the ability to personalize any products with initials?
 Yes.
 We can laser engrave up to 3 initials on our money clip wallets and card wallets.
 We charge $10 for this service.
-The initials are located lower right hand corner of the inside of any wallet.
+The initials will be located lower right hand corner of the inside of any wallet.
 See the example money clip photo below.
-Please ask us if you have special personalization requests beyond this.

 Which leather makes the initials look the best?
 This is really in the eye of the beholder, but generally the lighter colored leathers make the laser engraving more vivid, while darker leathers are more subtle.
-The example pictured below is Roasted Maple Dublin leather.
-Darker leather works well, it's just more subtle.
+The example shown below is a medium colored leather called Horween Natural CXL.

 Are you able to personalize larger items like Valet Trays or iPad sleeves?
-Not at this time as our laser engraving machine cannot fit larger items.
+We are sorry but not at this time as our laser engraving machine cannot fit larger items.

 JOURNAL COVERS/PASSPORT WALLETS:

-What is the difference between your Journal Cover and Passport Wallet?
+What is the difference between your Journal Cover and Deluxe Passport Wallet?
 They are the same shape and size with the only difference being the addition of two extra card slots along the left inside of the Passport wallet.
-Both versions can be used for Journals or Passports, or both.
+Both versions can hold your choice of a journal or passport.

 What size journals fit into your Journal Covers?
 They are designed to fit the Field Notes, Moleskine and other popular brands in the 3.5" by 5.5" size.
 The Journal Cover itself measures 4" by 6".

 I've seen other similar catch-all trays.
 What makes this one special?
-Ours is constructed from two layers of leather, glued and stitched back to back, with a solid stiffening material that forms the rectangular bottom of the tray stitched into place.
+Ours is constructed from two layers of leather, glued and stitched back to back, with a solid stiffening material that forms the rectangular bottom of the tray locked into place between the front and back layers.
 This means that our tray sits perfectly flat and has an elegant finished look.
 It also has high quality snaps at the corners allowing you to pack or ship it flat.
 Of course we also offer them in your choice of many beautiful leathers.

 What are the dimensions of the Valet Tray?
 We now only make the large size which measures approximately 9" x 7.5" externally not including the little corners which snap together and stick out a bit.
 The inside flat bottom of the tray measures 5" x 6.5 inches.